Final Fantasy VII: Advent Children: Legacy

 Advent Children received the Honorary Maria Award at the Sitges Film Festival on October 15, 2005.
 The film was also awarded "best anime feature" at the 2007 American Anime Awards.
 IGN placed it second in their "Top 10 Straight-to-DVD Animated Movies" list.

 In 2007, the music video for the song "Sonata of Temptation" by Korean singer Ivy recreated the fight between Tifa and Loz.
 The director of the video, Hong Jung-ho, stated that it was just a parody of the film but could not get Square Enix's official permission.
 That December, Square Enix launched a lawsuit against Fantom Entertainment (Ivy's agency) and Hong, asking for total.
 In April 2008, the Seoul District Court ruled that the video was considered plagiarism and ordered Fantom Entertainment and Hong to pay the fine.
 The video was subsequently banned from airing on Korean television.

 OverClocked ReMix's four-disc Final Fantasy VII unofficial tribute album, Voices of the Lifestream, contains one disc remixing music from the film.

 Final Fantasy XIII director Motomu Toriyama has stated that he felt the film showed "battles that have not been achievable in FF so far", and so tried to design the battle system for Final Fantasy XIII to create cinematic battles like the film.

 Cloud's design from the film is available as an alternate costume for Cloud in the crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
 Ultimate.
 The reveal trailer for Sephiroth as downloadable content in Super Smash Bros.
 Ultimate recreates the final battle between him and Cloud from the film, and several songs from the film appear as part of the Sephiroth DLC pack.
 As part of the update, the Final Smash of Cloud's Advent Children costume was changed to Omnislash Ver.
 5.

-The film's storyline is planned to be recreated as part of the mobile game Final Fantasy VII: Ever Crisis.
+The film's storyline was announced in 2021 to be included as part of the mobile gacha game Final Fantasy VII: Ever Crisis, alongside other Compilation of Final Fantasy VII entries such as the original 1997 game and Crisis Core.
+In September 2025, 2 years after the game's initial release, 'Final Fantasy VII Advent Children EC Edition' was launched as an in-game 'Event'.
+This event involves reused footage from the film and limited battles, rather than a full storyline recreation like the ones received by other Compilation entries included in Ever Crisis at that time.

 Nia DaCosta, director of The Marvels (2023), said that she cited Advent Children in her pitch for her film.